 All of this makes perfect sense once you hear the throwback style of the band.
 And while their sound is nostalgic and perhaps reminiscent of another time, their energy is fresh, poignant and vital.

-King, who moved to the Seattle area five years ago, later met drummer, Justin Denewith, and bassist Michael Leigh, who were, as fate would have it, from King’s hometown of Santa Cruz.
+King, who moved to the Seattle area five years ago, later met drummer, Justin Denewith, and bassist Malcolm Roberts, who were, as fate would have it, from King’s hometown of Santa Cruz.
 Though the three had never played together before, they have since formed a special bond.
 Their sound tight, their mood comforting.